 These are objects far beyond the solar system.
 Objects of this kind include distant galaxies and gaseous nebulae.
 Unlike the moon and planets, it will take some effort to find a suitable viewing location to see these faint objects.
 The further away from the city you can get, the better.
 To view these objects, you should consider going to a state park, a national forest overlook, a small town park, a farm, or visit us at the River Ridge Observatory on a club meeting night.

 Below is a list of deep sky objects most suitable for viewing with an LTP telescope.
 This is actually about half of a larger list of objects compiled by the eighteenth-century astronomer, Charles Messier, who made the first catalog of deep sky objects.
 He actually had no idea what they were!
 His intention was to discover comets, so he cataloged these objects to insure that he would not mistake them for comets in his later observations.

 His telescope was FAR inferior to the Orion StarBlast, and the objects listed here are the brightest among his list, so feel empowered!
 Of course, you are by no means limited to just these objects.
 Feel free to explore!

 And of course there are countless stars available to view.
 Most of them simply look like points of light and not much more, but some are more interesting.
 The Pleiades is a star cluster that has some gas around them, which is only visible from very dark skies.
 Albireo, which appears to the naked eye as a single star, is actually two stars orbiting each other.
-This is a diagram showing the closest 44 stars and how they compare in size to our sun.
 You can find lots more interesting objects like these using software described here.